PratheeshBennet92/PBCircularProgressView/README.md

 # PBCircularProgressView
 ## Overview
-PBCircularProgressView is a circular progress view similar to the app store download progress view.
+PBCircularProgressView is a circular progress view for iOS similar to the app store download progress view.
 It also has an inbuilt pause/resume button from which you can receive call the button backs.

 ![alt text](https://github.com/PratheeshBennet92/PBCircularProgressView/blob/main/PBProgressCircularProgressView.gif)